Hike 6 : Finishing Niagara - Quarry Road to Grimsby

 We followed the trail along Locus Lane, which ran between rows of grapes, and then turned right onto Mountainview Rd.
 On one side were more houses, and on the other were vineyards for the Mike Weir and Organized Crime Wineries.
 Though we are no fans of road walking, especially when such roads have no shoulders for safe trekking, there is no denying that this stretch made for a nice break from slithering through the mud and climbing up and down the escarpment.
 Feeling as though we were the only ones dumb enough to be out in such weather we nonetheless passed a young lady jogging through the December rain in shorts and a tank-top.
 A few hundred meters down the road the trail turned into the parking lot for the Mountainview Conservation Area, which somewhat resembled a very large mud puddle.

 Venturing on Bruce Trail emerged from the conservation area through the side yard of someone's house, and turned north to follow Walker Rd.
-Here again we had a short walk along a paved roadway and a too short reprieve from the drenched pathways.
+Here again, we had a short walk along a paved roadway and a too-short reprieve from the drenched pathways.

-We had an orchard on one side for a bit, and a row of rural houses on the other.
-At this point the rain had picked up again, but just as we began to feel sorry for ourselves we were again passed a teenage girl jogging along the road in a sleeveless shirt and short shorts!
+We had an orchard on one side for a bit and a row of rural houses on the other.
+At this point ,the rain had picked up again, but just as we began to feel sorry for ourselves we were again passed a teenage girl jogging along the road in a sleeveless shirt and short shorts!
 Burr.
 Oh to have the strength and fortitude of youth again!

 Niagara Escarpment

 The trail soon left the road ducking into the trees and tracing the Niagara Escarpment again.
 Here our route was more direct including lots of hiking past backyards, pools, and roadways once in the city of Grimsby.
 At one point sections of the Bruce Trail literally passed through some people's backyards and between residential houses.
-While we were grateful for the right to pass though and their support of the Bruce trail system, these parts of the pathway felt somehow awkward to hike on for us.
+While we were grateful for the right to pass through and their support of the Bruce trail system, these parts of the pathway felt somehow awkward to hike on for us.
 Regardless, as the BTC hiking guide notes, while this trail passes along and through a number of densely populated regions, in general hikers remain on a woodland path – which is quite impressive given the urban sprawl and growth of the Greater Hamilton region in recent years!
 Very true.
 While the Niagara Escarpment is protected as a green way and by its UNESCO designation there is no denying that one of the reasons that it has remained largely intact is the fact that it is precarious to build on, heavily log or develop.
-The truth of it being that its own fascinating geology has thankfully made it impractical to “modernize”.
+The truth of it is that its own fascinating geology has thankfully made it impractical to “modernize”.

-After crossing yet another Mountain Rd. we began our decent of Grimsby Mountain where we found a unique structure near end of the trail in Grimsby – a small temple like building.
+After crossing yet another Mountain Rd. we began our descent of Grimsby Mountain where we found a unique structure near the end of the trail in Grimsby – a small temple-like building.
 While there was no explanation onsite as to what this unique building was, after some research later on Lenora identified that the structure was set on the top of a historical water reservoir.
 After exploring the odd little building for some time we then rejoined the trail and continued our descent.
 We soon came out of the woods and followed the sidewalk into Grimsby towards Elm St. and the day’s end.

 Moments later we arrived at a pedestrian footbridge crossing a rushing stream at the base of the escarpment.
-While nondescript in almost every-way this bridge serves as the boundary between the Niagara and Iroquoia Sections of the Bruce Trail.
+While nondescript in almost every way this bridge serves as the boundary between the Niagara and Iroquoia Sections of the Bruce Trail.

 Excited that we had completed the first of nine Bruce Trail sections we returned to our car.
-As of today we have now finished approximately 80 km of the 800-900 km which comprise the main Bruce Trail!
-Given the mud of the day and troubles navigating the pathway we spent much of our drive home discussing the merits of getting hiking poles for future walks.
+As of today, we have now finished approximately 80 km of the 800-900 km which comprise the main Bruce Trail!
+Given the mud of the day and troubles navigating the pathway, we spent much of our drive home discussing the merits of getting hiking poles for future walks.
 While Sean remained convinced that they would serve as a headache and make him trip both Lenora and I were sure that their aid would have been invaluable today.

-With our first section completed we were now off back home to order our Niagara patches!
+With our first section completed, we were now off back home to order our Niagara patches!

 -----